MacBook Pro (Apple silicon)

-The MacBook Pro with Apple silicon is a line of Mac notebook computers introduced in November 2020 by Apple.
-It is the higher-end model of the MacBook family, sitting above the consumer-focused MacBook Air, and is currently sold with 14 in and 16 in screens.
-All models use Apple-designed M series systems on a chip.
+The MacBook Pro with Apple silicon is a line of business-oriented notebook computers in the Mac series introduced in November 2020 by Apple.
+It is Apple's professional notebook, sitting above the entry-level MacBook Neo and mid-range MacBook Air.
+As of 2026, it is sold with 14 and 16 in screens.
+All models use Apple-designed M-series systems on a chip.

 The first MacBook Pro with Apple silicon, based on the Apple M1, was released in November 2020.

-The 14-inch and 16-inch MacBook Pros were released on October 26, 2021.
-Powered by either M1 Pro or M1 Max chips, they are the first to be available only with an Apple silicon system on a chip.
-These models re-introduced elements from previous revisions which were removed in the 2016 Touch Bar MacBook Pro, such as MagSafe and hardware function keys.
+The 14- and 16-inch MacBook Pro models were released on October 26, 2021.
+Powered by either M1 Pro or M1 Max chips, the 14-inch MacBook Pro is the first to be available only with an Apple silicon system on a chip.
+These models re-introduced elements from previous revisions that were removed in the 2016 Touch Bar MacBook Pro, such as MagSafe charging and hardware function keys.